harmti/sql2pyapi/README.md

 **Default Behavior (Schema Handling):**

 By default, `sql2pyapi` requires schema definitions (`CREATE TABLE` or `CREATE TYPE`) for any tables or composite types returned by your SQL functions (unless they are simple scalar types or anonymous `RECORD`s).
+For `RECORD` functions, column types are automatically inferred from table schemas.
 If a required schema definition is missing from the input SQL or the provided `--schema-file`, the tool will **fail with an error**, preventing the generation of potentially broken code.

 If you understand the risks and want the tool to proceed despite missing schemas (logging warnings and generating placeholders instead), use the `--allow-missing-schemas` flag.